isomerpages/moh-hib/_overview/Restricting Access to Health Information.md

 <p>MOH will audit cases where your access restriction is overridden&nbsp;by
 the healthcare professional.
-Healthcare professionals who inappropriately override access restrictions to NEHR may be subject to legal penalties under the HIB and disciplinary action from the respective professional bodies, such as the Singapore Medical Council.</p>
+Healthcare professionals who inappropriately override access restrictions to NEHR may be subject to legal penalties under the HIA and disciplinary action from the respective professional bodies, such as the Singapore Medical Council.</p>
 <h1>What happens after an access restriction is placed?</h1>
 <p>If you restrict access to your NEHR, your doctor will not be able to access